Tok/Gallifreyan/README.md

 ##### High Priority

+* Fix divot problem with five worded sentences
+* Replace obsolete methods
 * Calculate and draw direct line connections
 * Improve code quality and reduce redundancies

 ##### Medium Priority

-* Allow manual line connections
+* Allow manual line connections (or randomize them)
+* Allow more words per sentence and more syllables per word
 * Consider to draw syllables near the center for words with more than six syllables
-* Allow manual separation of vowels from syllables
+* Allow manual separation of vowels from syllables?
 * Improve SVG output by using groups and better orders
 * Add SVG metadata